Inside SAP SD pricing: from configuration to real-world order execution

 What is SAP SD pricing procedure and why does it matter?

 The importance of business is to clear each line item in every sale order or credit memo and every invoice document gains its value through this process.
-An error in SAP configuration can lead to the customer to be invoiced at a price that is not correct or a tax that is statutory to be missed or an accrual of rebates to be credited to an account that is not the correct one.
+An error in configuration can lead to the customer to be invoiced at a price that is not correct or a tax that is statutory to be missed or an accrual of rebates to be credited to an account that is not the correct one.
 In the world of SAP installations, the pricing policies usually have audit-related direct tax implications, such as VAT, excise duty, and the intercompany transfer price are all monitored in this section.

 The three pillars: condition types, access sequences, and pricing tables

-The term "condition type" refers to the name of an element — PR00 to indicate a basic rate, K007 for discounts for customers, and MWST for the output tax.
+The term "condition type" refers to the name of an element - PR00 to indicate a basic rate K007 for discounts for customers, and MWST for the output tax.
 It specifies the type of calculation (percentage or fixed amount, quantitative) and the basis for scale and key account numbers that govern FI postings, as well as various control parameters, such as whether the value can be modified by hand and if it is required.

 A sequence of access is a search strategy that is attached to the condition type.
 It informs SAP what order to seek out an appropriate condition record.
 A typical access sequence for customer pricing might check first for a customer-and-material specific record, then fall back to a price list record, and finally to a material-only record.
 The first access to find an exact match is the winner; the subsequent attempts are ignored.